-Support of this work by IR&D funds from Lambda Research is gratefully acknowledged.
+Support of this work by IR&D funds from Lambda Technologies and the Air Force Material Laboratory is gratefully acknowledged.
 The authors also wish to thank Doug Hornbach for residual stress measurements; Perry Mason and David Wright for conducting fatigue tests, and Brian Tent for SEM analysis.